 Mechatronics and robotic systems involves technologies in mechanical engineering, electronics, electrical engineering, control engineering and computing.

-Remotely operated vehicles on Mars, programmable washing machines at home and automated robots at manufacturing assembly lines are just some examples of mechatronics and robotic systems.
+Remotely operated vehicles on Mars, driverless cars and automated robots at manufacturing assembly lines are just some examples of mechatronics and robotic systems.

 These products are essentially mechanical in nature but could not function without electrical and computer control systems.
 There are also numerous automotive applications; modern high performance cars have more than 100 computers hidden in the engine management system, anti-lock brakes, active suspension control and elsewhere.
 Engineers with experience in mechatronics and robotic systems are therefore in high demand.